AdaCore/learn/courses/advanced-ada/chapters/interfacing_with_cpp.rst

 standardized, different compilers might use different methods.
 The most prominent example is the difference between the gcc and MSVC compilers.
-However, since GNAT is based on gcc, we can build applications using Ada and C++ code without issues --- as long as we use the same compiler.
+However, since GNAT is based on gcc, we can build applications using Ada and C++ code without issues |mdash| as long as we use the same compiler.

 In order to retrieved the mangled symbol names, we can simply generate bindings automatically by using ``g++`` with the ``-fdump-ada-spec``